sigp/lighthouse/book/src/ui-authentication.md

 ## Siren Session

 For enhanced security, Siren will require users to authenticate with their session password to access the dashboard.
-This is crucial because Siren now includes features that can permanently alter the status of user validators.
+This is crucial because Siren now includes features that can permanently alter the status of the user's validators.
 The session password must be set during the [configuration](./ui-configuration.md) process before running the Docker or local build, either in an `.env` file or via Docker flags.

 ![exit](imgs/ui-session.png)